Ritenour Husky Health Center Q & A

 If my child already has a primary care physician/pediatrician, can my child still be seen at the Husky Health Center?

 Yes.
 The Husky Health Center does not replace your primary care physician/pediatrician, but instead supports the care that your child already receives.
+If your child does not have a primary care provider, the Husky Health Center can be that for your child.

 How can I contact the Husky Health Center directly?